wzhy2000/Funmap2/README.md

-# Funmap2

-Functional Mapping Package for R (Version 2.4)
+# Funmap2 (Version 2.4)

-Funmap2 is an R program that performs QTL mapping between a set of markers and a longitudinal quantitative trait in population samples.
+Functional Mapping Package, is an R program that performs QTL mapping between a set of markers and a longitudinal quantitative trait in population samples.

 # Reference